shyakahamza/ecommerce-big-data-analytics/README.md

 ## Note on Data Files

-The `data/` folder is not included — the JSON files are too large for GitHub (~3.7GB total).
+The `data/` folder is not included — the JSON files are too large for GitHub.
 Just run `dataset_generator.py` to reproduce them.